ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ## Misconceptions about The Merge {#misconceptions}

 <ExpandableCard
-title="Misconception 1: &quot;Running a node requires staking 32 ETH.&quot;"
+title="Misconception: &quot;Running a node requires staking 32 ETH.&quot;"
 contentPreview="False.
 Anyone is free to sync their own self-verified copy of Ethereum, aka run a node.
 No ETH required—not before The Merge, not after The Merge, not ever.">
 There are two general types of Ethereum nodes: nodes that can propose blocks, and nodes that don't.